0xarc-io/contracts/README.md

 **The contracts have not yet been audited, but one is on its way**.

-We currently have an active bug bounty that can be viewed here (TODO).
+We currently have an active bug bounty with Immunefi that can be viewed [here](https://immunefi.com/bounty/arcx/).
 If you have found any critical bug please let us know through the bug bounty program.